10 Ways to Lose Those Last 10 Pounds

 It's the most frustrating scenario: You've been working hard for months, continuously losing weight at a healthy pace, and all of a sudden the scale stops budging when you're so close to your goal.
-It's like stopping a Big Little Lies episode before the last ten minutes.
+It's like stopping an episode of a TV show you've been binge-watching before the last ten minutes.

 A lot of things, actually.
 Losing the last 10 pounds is traditionally the hardest, but it's not totally impossible.
-With these Eat This, Not That!-approved tricks, you'll finally be able to slip into your skinny jeans once and for all.
-And to never miss a weight-loss goal, check out our essential list of the 55 Best Ways to Boost Your Metabolism.
+With these helpful tricks though, you'll finally be able to comfortably slip into your skinny jeans once and for all.
+And to never miss a weight-loss goal, check out these 15 Underrated Weight Loss Tips That Actually Work.

 If you're one of those people who can't function without a cup (or three) of joe in the morning, don't worry; coffee by itself is all-natural, virtually zero calories, and can help you lose weight, according to research.
 The problem is when you add in sugar and creamer.